 Micro influencers can be incredibly useful in B2B marketing strategies too.
 Community Tax, a national tax and accounting company based in Chicago, is one company that is focusing its social media strategy on the micro-influencer in 2018.

-Jacob Dayan, CEO and Co-founder of Community Tax said: “Micro-influencers, or those with a smaller, but targeted following, will become instrumental in helping businesses of all industries find and connect with a specific group of consumers.
+Jacob Dayan, CEO and Co-founder of Community Tax and Finance Pal said: “Micro-influencers, or those with a smaller, but targeted following, will become instrumental in helping businesses of all industries find and connect with a specific group of consumers.
 Especially as other social advertising options become more and more competitive, these influencers will prove to be a great addition to any brand's local and national marketing strategies.”

 Trend 2 – it’s time to pivot to video